Treponema pallidum is the cause of syphilis. Use both non-specific tests (RPR/VDRL) and specific test (FTA) to diagnose.

 DO NOT EVEN THINK of using azithromycin: resistance is increasing and fails to prevent transmission to the baby.

-Yaws: However, a single dose of azithromycin 30mg/kg will cure acute and latent Yaws in children.
+Yaws: However, a single dose of azithromycin 30mg/kg will cure acute and latent Yaws in children but mass eradication efforts have led to azithromycin resistance.

 Beware the Jarisch-Herxheimer reaction.